githedgehog/docs/docs/vlab/running.md

 the host.
 When you enable connectivity, VMs get a default route pointing to the host, which means that in case of the VPC peering you need to configure test server VMs to use the VPC attachment as a default route (or just some specific subnets).

-Additionally, you can configure the size of all VMs using `hhfab vlab up --vm-size <size>`.
-The flag allows you to choose from one of the presets (compact, default, full and huge) to get the control, switch, and server VMs of different sizes.

 ## Default credentials